snabbco/snabb/README.md

 ### 64 bit fileops on 32 bit

-Migration to these in process.
+These now work and have tests, the 64 bit operations are always used on 32 bit architectures.

 Note that fcntl64 has not been changed, as we have not defined the flock structure which is the change, and it is wrapped by glibc.

-Should always be using SYS\_stat64, should be more consistent than current sys\_stat.

-TODO: fcntl64(2), stat64(2), statfs64(2), and the stat variants
+TODO: fcntl64(2), statfs64(2).

 ### uid size.
 Linux 2.4 increased the size of user and group IDs from 16 to 32 bits.
 Tosupport this change, a range of system calls were added (e.g., chown32(2),getuid32(2), getgroups32(2), setresuid32(2)), superseding earlier calls ofthe same name without the "32" suffix.